Page Contents

 Afros are not always faded in, but the afro fade is a popular choice among hair stylists.
-The taper fade is one of the most common types of fades due to its sleek and clean look which only occurs at your sideburns or back neckline.
-An arc-shaped section of hair remains behind each ear for an even more polished appearance.
+The low taper fade black male haircut is one of the most common types of fades due to its sleek and clean look which only occurs at your sideburns or back neckline.

 Taper Fade + Afro

-The mushroom-shaped afro is modern, sleek and sexy.
+The mushroom-shaped afro with taper haircut is modern, sleek and sexy.
 This cut creates lots of volume on top with tapered sides for a more sophisticated look that will make you feel like royalty.

 Low Afro Taper